gestreift/drupal-admin-scripts/README.md

 Scripts that let you manage many drupal sites at once.
 The most recent is ``drupal-locate.php``.
 The rest is a little obsolete and poorly documented.

+## Manage many drupal sites

+Use drupal-locate.php if you want to manage all your active drupal sites.
+Just run ``./drupal-locate.php /etc/apache2/sites-enabled/`` to get a full list of your vhosts and their configuration.

+Example:

+    $ ./drupal-locate.php /etc/apache2/sites-enabled/

+    localhost
+      ServerName:  localhost
+      DocumentRoot: /var/www/
+      Config: 000-default

+    myproject1.localhost
+      ServerName:  myproject1.localhost
+      DocumentRoot: /var/www/myproject1
+      Config: myproject1

+    myproject2.localhost
+      ServerName:  myproject2.localhost
+      ServerAlias: myproject2.example.com, myproject2
+      DocumentRoot: /home/user/development/myproject2/htdocs
+      Config: myproject2

+    ...

-## Usage
+### Usage

-    # Get a list of all your drupal sites
+    # Get a list of all your vhosts and their configuration
     ./drupal-locate.php /etc/apache2/sites-enabled/

-    # Export your drupal sites to php
+    # Export your vhosts to php
     ./drupal-locate.php --csv /etc/apache2/sites-enabled/  > /tmp/export.csv

     # Run a custom command on each site